openstack/adjutant/DEVSTACK_GUIDE.md

 ```
 sudo pip install python-adjutantclient
 ```
-In this case the client is safe to install globally as none of its requirements will conflict with OpenStack.
+In this case the client should be safe to install globally with sudo, but you can also install it in the same virtualenv as Adjutant itself, or make a new virtualenv.

 Now lets check the status of the service:
 ```
-adjutant status
+openstack adjutant status
 ```

 What you should get is: